Experiential and Advanced Learning opportunities allow Honors students to pursue their

-Experiential and Advanced Learning opportunities (also known as Honors Electives for
+Experiential and Advanced Learning opportunities allow Honors students to engage in

-in thorough academic exploration of topics of high interest to their intellectual
+thorough academic exploration of topics of high interest to their intellectual lives.

-lives.
-Working closely with faculty mentors, students delve deeper into issues than
+Working closely with faculty mentors, students delve deeper into issues than possible

-possible in a seminar classroom.
+in a seminar classroom.
 These opportunities mimic the type of work a student should

-should expect to undertake in graduate school or in their professional lives, and
+expect to undertake in graduate school or in their professional lives, and provide

-Students can earn Experiential and Advanced Learning/Honors Elective credit through
+Students can earn Experiential and Advanced Learning credit through the following

-*Honors students can also earn Experiential and Advanced Learning/Honors Elective
+*Honors students can also earn Experiential and Advanced Learning credit for departmental

-In order to earn credit for Experiential and Advanced Learning/Honors Elective courses (other than Upper-Level Honors Seminars), students must consult with the
+In order to earn credit for Experiential and Advanced Learning opportunities (other than Upper-Level Honors Seminars), students must consult with

 prior to the end of the Change of Schedule period for the semester of enrollment.